canidlogic/warp64/README.md

     r_1 := 2
     r_2 := 4

-The fourth and final step in key normalization is to encode the three octets of the replaced mixed key as exactly four base-64 digits.
+The mixed key with replacement formed is then the result of the key normalization process.

 ## Scrambling algorithm

 The input is a sequence of zero or more binary octets, as well as a sequence of one or more base-64 characters that will serve as the scrambling key.

-The provided scrambling key is first normalized into exactly four base-64 digits using the key normalization algorithm described above.
+The input is first prefixed with eight octets that serve as a method for validating scrambling keys during descrambling.
+The first seven octets can be anything; it is recommended to use the current system time expressed as the number of seconds since the Unix epoch at midnight GMT at the start of January 1, 1970.
+The eighth octet must be chosen such that when all eight octets are added together as unsigned integers, that value modulo 256 must be zero.

-Second, the normalized scrambling key is decoded into exactly three non-zero octets `z_0` `z_1` `z_2` using base-64 decoding.
+Second, the provided scrambling key is normalized into exactly three octets using the key normalization algorithm described previously.
+Let `z_0` `z_1` and `z_2` be the three octets of the normalized key.

 Third, each octet of input is scrambled in the following way.
-Let `t_0` `t_1` ... `t_n` be the octets of the input.
+Let `t_0` `t_1` ... `t_n` be the octets of the input, which includes the eight octets prefixed in the first step.
 Then, define the scrambled octets `v_0` `v_1` ... `v_n` as follows:

     v_i := (t_i + z_(i MOD 3)) MOD 256